-He was born into the trade, being the second generation of the family to run Olah Inc, a textile-marketing firm that began life in 1959.
-He started the Kingpins show in 2004 in an art gallery in Soho, New York.
-As the Olah Inc legend goes: “we opened a bar from 10am, had a salami and cheese party at 7pm and Kingpins was born.”
+For Olah, fashion runs in his blood.
+He’s part of the second generation of his family to run Olah Inc, a textile-marketing firm founded in 1959 and he started the Kingpins show in 2004 in New York City.
+As the story goes, he was in an art gallery in the chic SoHo neighbourhood and “We opened a bar at 10am, had a salami and cheese party at 7pm and Kingpins was born.”

-However, it’s a world he remains deeply positive about for the future.
+Though challenges lay ahead, he remains positive about the future.
 “The fashion industry is a wonderful place in which to work and live,” he says.
-“The jeans business in particular grants huge opportunities on many levels: creative, managerial, manufacturing and most importantly socially, where people can impact the environment and social responsibility.
-Amsterdam’s House of Denim is an inspiring entity that has taken on these challenges.”
+“The jeans business in particular grants huge opportunities on many levels: creative, managerial, manufacturing and most importantly socially, where people can impact the environment and social responsibility.”